 Basically, the more we knit or crochet, the more dopamine is released from our brains.
 This is why knitters sometimes can't stop and just want to knit another row.
 Just knowing that you can accomplish to knit and finish a scarf or mittens that you thought you couldn't knit, is a rewarding experience.

 But as you might have notice, knitting is not only for adults.
 Nowadays you see an increasing number of young adults knitting and younger designers in the knitting world.
 It is a fact that knitting is cool and trendy.
-When someone I tell someone that I knitted my sweater it just makes feel good.
+When I tell someone that I knitted my sweater it just makes feel good.

 There are many reasons why knitting is good for your brain but here are 5 you should know: